theRealAph/ScopeLocals/README.md

 ```

 Whenever Thread instances (virtual or not) are created, the set of
-currently-bound inheritable ScopeLocals in the parent thread is
+currently bound inheritable ScopeLocals in the parent thread is
 automatically inherited by the child thread.

-In addition, a `Snapshot()` operation which captures the current set
+In addition, a `Snapshot()` operation that captures the current set
 of inheritable ScopeLocals is provided.
 This allows context
 information to be shared with asynchronous computations.